 Students must remain in good academic standing to renew the award yearly.
 Talent scholarships may require that students audition or submit a portfolio or writing sample.
 Students should note that University policies limit the number and amount of institutional scholarships that students may receive.
 The most current financial aid award letter will always list your eligibility from multiple institutional sources.

-If you will be a sophomore, junior, or senior at the University of Redlands in the 2017-2018 academic year and have been awarded a University Grant, you may be eligible to receive a named endowed or annual fund scholarship.
+If you will be a sophomore, junior, or senior at the University of Redlands in the 2018-2019 academic year and have been awarded a University Grant on your Financial Aid Award letter, you may be eligible to receive a named endowed or annual fund scholarship.
 While these scholarships are what make your University grant possible, they do not provide additional funding or change your financial aid package.
 If selected you will have the distinction of a titled scholarship, which are given through the generosity of alumni and University friends who have made the decision to invest in the lives of current Redlands students.
 If selected for a named scholarship, you may be asked to express appreciation directly to the donor in the form of a thank you letter and/or attendance at a future event.

 The Richard and Virginia Hunsaker Scholarship Prize is awarded to approximately eight incoming freshmen annually.
 This scholarship program is for exceptional applicants who exhibit outstanding academic achievement, leadership and contributions to their schools and communities.